-The recommended lubricant (front differential and rear drive) is SAE approved 80W-90 hypoid.
+The recommended lubricant (transmission and rear drive) is SAE approved 80W-90 hypoid.
 This lubricant meets all of the lubrication requirements of the ATV.

-Any lubricant used in place of the recommended lubricant could cause serious front differential/rear drive damage.
+Any lubricant used in place of the recommended lubricant could cause serious transmission or rear drive damage.